-- 1. In the Trigger tab's Trigger Sequence area, select the level whose trigger you want to send e-mail on. - A yellow box appears around the level. - 2.
-Select the Trigger or Goto button and choose the Trigger, send e-mail, and fill memory action. - 3.
+1. In the Trigger tab's Trigger Sequence area, select the level whose trigger you want to send e-mail on.

+- 2. Select the Trigger or Goto button and choose the Trigger, send e-mail, and fill memory action. - 3.
 Select the E-mail Setup button.